Frequently Asked Questions: COVID-19 and the Library

 Checkout and Returns

 How do I return borrowed materials?
-The drive-up book drop is open during open hours.
-Please return oversized items inside.
+The drive-up book drop is open during open hours, or you can return materials inside.
+Please return all oversized items inside at the Checkout Desk.

 Are Library of Things items available?
 Due to the size and fragile nature of these items, Library of Things items are not available at this stage, with the exception of WiFi Hotspots and Rokus.